 (b) Divide and Rule – By a Poisoning, Polarising Politician

 more divided and destabilised than it has been since its Civil War in the 1860s.
 Everything about him is deeply divisive.
 The fact that only 27% of the eligible electorate voted for him gives hope - if this base of public support declines.
 If it does, then the possibility that he will be impeached by his own Republican party will increase.
 But don’t hold your breath.
-The Republicans are finding that having Trump drawing all the attention to his ‘shop window’ is giving them great cover, diverting public attention away from other Trump problems, keeping some of what they have been doing out of sight, in the shadows.
-The Republican party has always attacked immigrants, it has always denigrated the poor, it has always depended on ‘divide and rule’ as a core of their strategy and Trump is a perfect fit with them.
+The Republicans are finding that having Trump drawing all the attention to his ‘shop window’ is giving them great cover, diverting public attention away from other problems, keeping some of what they have been doing out of sight, in the shadows.
+The Republican party has always attacked immigrants, it has always denigrated the poor, it has always depended on ‘divide and rule’ as a core of its strategy.
+Trump is a perfect fit with them.

 (c) Trump’s Travel Ban

-16. One of his promises during the 2016 election campaign was his islamophobic travel ban on people from Muslim-majority countries.
+26. One of his promises during the 2016 election campaign was his islamophobic travel ban on people from Muslim-majority countries.
 This has caused much outrage around the world but Trump listens only to his own bigotry and to others who are equally bigoted.
 After a few months of legal blocks the US Supreme Court voted to allow the wholesale implementation of the measure in relation to six countries, pending the outcome of various legal challenges.
 That was an important legal victory for Trump.
-It may be months or years before the Supreme Court delivers a final verdict, if it ever does.
+It may be many years before the Supreme Court delivers a final verdict, if it ever does.
 As long as most of the Supreme Court judges are Trump supporters then they cannot be expected to overturn bigotry and uphold human rights.
 And remember - they are appointments for life, so their support for bigotry is deeply embedded and it will last for decades, unless the US system is radically changed.

 (d) Trump - The Fascist President